- Home

 - 1940

-- In a ceremony held in Berkeley, California, physicist Ernest Lawrence receives the 1939 Nobel Prize in Physics from Sweden's Consul General in San Francisco.
+- In a ceremony held in Berkeley, California, physicist Ernest Lawrence receives the 1939 Nobel Prize in Physics from Sweden's consul general in San Francisco.

 - 1936

-- February 26 Incident in Tokyo ends.
+- The February 26 Incident in Tokyo ends.

 - 1920

-- Czechoslovak National Assembly adopts the Constitution.
+- The Czechoslovak National Assembly adopts the Constitution.

 - 1916